Sentencing: The judge’s decision about punishment

 They can also talk about what support from your family/whānau or community may be available to prevent you offending again and about how your background or that support could be relevant to the judge in deciding what sentence to impose.

 Reports from probation officers

-In order to help determine your sentence, the court can ask for a report to be completed by your probation officer.
+In order to help determine your sentence, the court can ask for a report to be completed.